 Some engines are particularly focused and efficient in certain areas that naturally draw different industries and users towards them.
 That kind of targeted work can help you enormously if you have a clearly defined target demographic for your work.

-With organic results being moved further and further away from page one of the average SERP, the game is changing.
+With organic results being moved further and further away from page one of the average SERP and new features like voice search rolling frequently, the game is changing.

-Sentiment is also moving against Google.
+The sentiment is also moving against Google.
 A monopoly is well earned in this case but leaves users feeling uneasy about the stranglehold the company has over the web.
-Google features such as content filtering give even more power to users who end up in their own bubbles, and targeted advertising leave many looking to alternative search engines.
+Google features such as content filtering give even more power to users who end up in their own bubbles, and targeted advertising leaves many looking to alternative popular search engines.

 Not a huge surprise to see this one at the top of the list.
 While any SEO expert who wasn’t born yesterday will know about Bing, it’s straight fact that it’s often overlooked in terms of priorities.